zakaria-chahboun/QGameZaki/README.md

 <img src='https://raw.githubusercontent.com/zakaria-chahboun/ZakiQtProjects/master/IMAGE1.png'/>

-This project is create for manage time in games at **Astrolabe Group Corporation**.
+This project was created for manage times in games at **Astrolabe Group Corporation**.

 Using **C++ & Qt5 & ♥**.